 Movement Range Maps inform researchers and public health experts about how populations are responding to physical distancing measures in the context of the COVID-19 pandemic.
 These data sets have two different metrics: Change in Movement and Stay Put.
 The Change in Movement metric looks at how much people are moving around and compares it to a baseline period that predates most social distancing measures.
 The Stay Put metric looks at the fraction of the population that appears to stay within a small area surrounding their home for an entire day.
 Data are available publicly for around 150 countries.
 Learn more about Movement Range Maps on our blog.

 This dataset contains two APIs with daily Symptom Survey data.
 The University of Maryland API is for accessing global survey data and CMU API is for accessing U.S. survey data.
-Data are available for over 150 countries.
-Learn more about the COVID Symptom Survey on our blog.
+Data are available for over 200 countries and territories.
+Learn more about the COVID-19 Symptom Surveys on our blog.